icco/resume/resume.md

 ## Background

 I am a current student of Computer Science at Cal Poly with an interest in communication and design.
 I am a big believer in experimenting with new things to expand my knowledge both professionally and recreationally.
 I strive to be a quick learner and both a competent leader and capable worker.
 I am an Eagle Scout and was an active officer of the Cal Poly Linux Users Group for three years.
 I was awarded Cal Poly's Residence Hall Council member of the year for both 2006 and 2007.
+In my free time I enjoy contributing to open source projects, hiking, reading and listening to music.

 ## Education